arcus/education_modules/using_redcap_api/using_redcap_api.md

 - Enable API usage on REDCap projects
 - Use the REDCap API to pull data into an R or Python data analysis

 @end

+@version_history
+1.0.2: make it clear that you need to have R or Python installed

+@end